Email migration to Office 365 part 9 – Migration completed. Now what?

 - The built-in reporting and analytics features of Office 365 are improving with time, but they still don’t always provide reporting insights in a way that can be customised, exported, or filtered effectively.
 They’re great for small-mid sized companies, but they don’t offer the granularity or customisation that large enterprises need, for the vast amount of data they generate.
 Another option is PowerBI which is more detailed, but as a result, it can be difficult to understand and manipulate, (find out more about this option in our previous blog)

 - The third option is reporting solutions created by ISVs (Independent Software Vendors).
 There a number of these solutions available, offering a wider range of reports, more customisation and far more detail – with additional features like scheduling and exporting available.
 But as you might expect, these additional features and reports come at an additional cost.
 That’s why it’s important to assess the capabilities of various providers against your reporting needs and typical use cases.

 As for us, we fall into the final category.
-Cogmotive Reports provides advanced reporting analytics that go beyond the capabilities of the services available within Office 365, and ensure you get the information you need to drive adoption, reduce costs and improve security.
+We provide an advanced Office 365 report and analytics solution that gos beyond the capabilities of the services available within Office 365, and ensure you get the information you need to drive adoption, reduce costs and improve security.

 Key Exchange Online adoption indicators

 No matter what reporting solution you choose, it’s important to know what you need to look for when it comes to service adoption.
 As this series has been focused on email migration (and it’s usually the first workload that companies choose to migrate), we explore some key indicators for Exchange Online adoption.